 Mariner Real Estate Ltd. v.
 Nova Scotia (Attorney-General)

-Claim for compensation based on de facto expropriation - provincial legislation designated claimant's land as a beach which severely restricted the uses to which it could be put - claim was upheld at trial but on appeal the claim was rejected
+Claim for compensation based on de facto expropriation - provincial legislation designated claimant's land as a beach which severely restricted the uses to which it could be put - claim was upheld at trial but dismissed on appeal

 North Vancouver (District) Zoning Bylaw 4277, Re

-Application to quash zoning bylaw - municipal council downzoned land to park use to prevent development and reduce the cost of acquisition for park - bylaw quashed
+Application to quash zoning bylaw - municipal council downzoning land to park use to prevent development and reduce the cost of acquisition for park purposes - bylaw quashed